learn-co-curriculum/hs-git-website-lab/README.md

 </html>
 ```

-* Now let's see if git noticed that we made changes to our index.html.
-Remember how to do that?
+* Let's see if git noticed that we made changes to our index.html.
+Remember how to check that?

 * We're finished with that part for now, so stage and commit.
 Don't forget your commit message!